How often should I bottle-feed my baby?

 - Some breastfed babies never drink from a bottle, but move straight onto a sippy cup (NHS, 2017).

 How do I know if my baby is getting enough milk?

 There are certain signs that will tell you if your baby is getting enough milk.
 For example, their weight gain and number of wet and soiled nappies.
 Generally, your baby should be producing around six wet nappies a few days after birth (NHS, 2017).

 Read our article Is my baby feeding well and getting enough milk? to find out more.

 What sort of bottles and teats should I use?

 You can use whichever bottles and teats you and your baby prefer.
-There is no evidence that one type of teat or bottle is better than another.
 Yet the use of larger bottles (more than 6oz) has been associated with increased formula intake among two month old babies, leading to a risk of overfeeding (Wood et al, 2015).

 You can buy teats with different sized holes that vary the flow depending on your baby’s age and ability to suck and swallow (UNICEF UK, 2016; Which?, 2018).